We can learn many excellent tips from our grandparents, great-grandparents, and great-great-grandparents on living simple, old-fashioned lives.

 Share child care.

-Messier and more washing but still cheaper and better for the environment.
+Cloth diapering is starting to come back into popularity.
+Messier and more washing, but it’s still cheaper and better for the environment.

-Paint your own walls, seal your own driveway, mow your own lawn.
+Paint your walls, seal your driveway, and mow your lawn.

 Barter and trade services.